karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 ## Build your site

-After tweaking the theme, we are going to build our site.
-We have to execute:
+If you want you can tweak the theme options until you're satisfied with it, after that the next step is to build the site.
+We execute:

 ```bash
 hugo